nutanixdev/anthos-on-ahv/terraform/README.md

 * Scale Out/In: You can scale out/in your worker nodes pool

+    1. Update *amount_of_anthos_worker_vms* in the *terraform.tfvars* with the new number of worker nodes

+    2. Apply with Terraform to change the deployment and confirm

+        ```terminal
+        terraform apply
+        [...]
+        yes
+        ```

 * Upgrade Anthos: You can upgrade the Anthos cluster to newer versions.
 Be aware on supported vs unsupported versions

+    1. Update *anthos_version* in the *terraform.tfvars* with the new Anthos cluster version

+    2. Apply with Terraform to change the deployment and confirm

+        ```terminal
+        terraform apply
+        [...]
+        yes
+        ```

 * Decommissioning: When deleting an Anthos cluster, it will get cleaned up from Anthos portal as well

+## Testing

+It includes the Terraform's Testing Framework.
+You can easily make this part of your CI/CD pipelines and make sure this automation works as expected.

+1. Move into the test directory

+    ```terminal
+    cd test
+    ```

+2. Make sure to have the terraform.tfvars file in the terraform folder

+3. Run

+    ```terminal
+    go test -v -timeout 0  --run "TestTerraform_"
+    ```